imba/imba.io/content/docs/1-basics.md

 ### Object Arguments

-### Callback Arguments
+## Callbacks

-A callback function is a function passed into another function as an argument.
+A callback is a function passed into another function as an argument.
 This is a common pattern in JavaScript.
 When passing a callback argument in Imba, you can write this after the function:

 ```imba
 def update data, callback